-Normally 12 or 18 credits of coursework and an 18 or 12 credit project as appropriate.
+Normally 18 credits of coursework and a 12 credit project as appropriate.
 At least three subjects should be chosen from one of the programs below.

 The remaining subjects may be chosen from one of the program lists or from the list of electives appropriate to that program.